-Fans of railway 3D printing models can craft such a speed train thanks to the designs shared on the web by other creators.
-Your ICE-3 replica can include 10 carriages and have various version of cars.
+Fans of printable train tracks and 3D printing railway models can craft such a speed train thanks to the designs shared on the web by other creators.
+Your ICE-3 replica can include 10 carriages and have various versions of cars.

 The cool driver’s cab and modelled passenger seats make fun interior for this masterpiece.
-Of course, it is up to you whether to 3D print the interior details or to drop them while focusing on the exterior only.
+Of course, it is up to you whether to 3D print the interior details or to drop them while focusing on the 3D printed train exterior only.

 13. Passenger Train Carriage

 There are many types of passenger carriages.
 Some are old-styled, and others are contemporary.
-If you are a fan of vintage trains, you might enjoy one cute passenger carriage that boasts chairs inside, gates that can really open and bogie.
+If you are a fan of vintage trains, you might enjoy one cute passenger carriage 3D print files that boast chairs inside, gates that can really open and bogie.

-The author of this project has glued many 3D printed parts, along with plywood details and paper pieces.
-The painting took some time, but the final project impresses with its life-like resemblance of a real carriage.
+The author of this 3D printing project has glued many 3D printed parts, along with plywood details and paper pieces.
+The painting took some time, but the final project impresses with its lifelike resemblance to a real carriage.

-Adding a figurine of a passenger sitting on the bench or chair is also a neat idea.
+Adding a 3D printed figurine of a passenger sitting on the bench or chair is also a neat idea.

-When you are in love with 3D printing and modelling, you can create your own fantasy worlds and design replicas of various trains, railway systems and stations.
-Designer Kees-Jan van Vessem enjoys making different railway models from scratch.
+When you are in love with 3D printing and modelling, you can create your own fantasy worlds and design replicas of various trains, railway systems, buildings and stations.
+Designer Kees-Jan van Vessem enjoys making different railway 3D models from scratch.
 He mostly devotes his passion for Dutch railway and trains.

 Kees-Jan’s one-of-a-kind models are fantastic.
 They are all painted by hand and designed as 2D-drawings that are turned into 3D models.